CentaurusInfra/fornax/docs/fornax_test/830_release_testplan.md

 Verify that the number of replicas in the deployment is updated in the edge clusters B, C and D.

-**Test Case 17: An edge cluster deletes the mission deleted during its disconnection when reconnected to the cloud**
+**Test Case 17: An edge cluster deletes a mission when reconnected if the mission is deleted during its disconnection **

 Continuing from the previous test case, do the following: